FACTBOX-Select Chinese cities unwind housing controls

 Source: Xinhua news agency

-($1 = 6.2455 Chinese Yuan) (Reporting by Shao Xiaoyi and Koh Gui Qing; Editing by Subhranshu Sahu)
+($1 = 6.2455 Chinese Yuan) (Reporting by Aileen Wang and Koh Gui Qing; Editing by Shri Navaratnam)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan